A reflection on the Cross of Jesus and its effect on life at Easter

 Our church faces a 100% rise in fuel bills in the new year, despite the energy cap.
 Our monthly bills will cost hundreds of pounds more in the colder months.
 Charities like ours don’t get help with these costs; these bills are covered solely by the generosity of our members’ donations.
 It will mean a personal sacrifice for us to open our churches and homes, at a time when we are all under financial pressure.

 And, yet, this is a chance to turn on the radical generosity of Christ, while others turn off their heating.
-The greatest thing we can do, according to the Bible, is to show Christ’s sacrificial love (John 15:13).
+The greatest love is shown by sacrificing ourselves for others, according to the Bible (John 15:13).
 Wouldn’t it be great if future Christians were inspired by our church records to that same Christ-like love?

 It is something to pray for.